jinbow/Octopus/README.md

 1. Make sure **isArgo** is defined in **cpp_options.h**:  **#define isArgo**
 1. Use *"make argo"*  to compile the code.
-1. You will get a excutable **O.argo** after successfully compiling the code.
+1. You will get a executable **O.argo** after successfully compiling the code.
 1. Run the code using

    >./O.argo